 A lopsided trade balance with China, the biggest source of imports to the US, became a fixture of Donald Trump’s trade policy.
 He imposed tariffs on billions of dollars of Chinese goods including clothes, footwear and food, disappointing business groups that otherwise endorsed his lower taxes and lighter regulation.

 Under Joe Biden most of the tariffs remain, however, and some American business groups are getting anxious.

 “We’re five months into this new administration and we don’t have a clear sense of what the China trade policy is yet,” said Jon Gold, Vice-President at the National Retail Federation.
 “This is having a big impact on companies, many of whom are struggling to survive through Covid and have the extra burden of the tariffs.”

 With an FT Group Subscription, each individual user can set custom alerts to receive notifications on the issues that matter most to them.
 In this case, readers could follow the topic “US-China trade dispute” to be instantly notified as soon as new content is published.

-Particularly for US readers, the value lies not just in the FT’s reliable reporting on the evolving conditions of the deal: it’s the assurance that our journalists will communicate essential details clearly, concisely, and in the best format to be easily consumed.
+As with the US-China trade war, browsing the latest FT headlines on the coronavirus pandemic showcases the comprehensiveness of reporting on the issue.
+Particularly for US readers, the value lies not just in the accuracy of the FT’s reporting, but the assurance that our journalists will communicate essential developments clearly, concisely, and in the best format to be easily consumed.